joetanx/conjur-oss/README.md

 ## 2.3 Generate systemd unit files to start Conjur OSS on boot
 - Containers on podman are dependent on systemd to start on boot
-  - The below steps generate systemd unit files for the pod as well as each container in the pod
+  - The below steps generate systemd unit files for the pod and each container in the pod
   - Enabling the pod's systemd unit file will start the pod on boot and trigger the containers automatically
 - Ref: <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/managing_containers/running_containers_as_systemd_services_with_podman>
 ```console